 Wiley College is committed to providing a safe and secure campus.
-Campus Security officers work collaboratively with faculty and staff members to ensure that the buildings and grounds are secure.
-Campus Security officers patrol the campus grounds and buildings constantly.
+Campus police and security officers work collaboratively with faculty and staff members to ensure that the buildings and grounds are secure.
+The main duties of the Campus Police officers include, enforcing local, state, and federal laws, as well as, patrolling the campus grounds and buildings constantly.
 The main duties for the Security Officers include opening, closing and checking doors to campus buildings; safe walk escorts; assisting faculty and staff who are locked out of buildings; assisting with special event security; and directing foot patrols of the campus.
 Additionally, facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 The entire campus including parking lots are well lit, monitored by surveillance cameras and routinely patrolled by security officers.
-Campus Security Officers routinely perform checks on lighting and unsafe conditions and report them directly to the Director of Facilities Maintenance.
+Campus Police and Security Officers routinely perform checks on lighting and unsafe conditions and report them directly to the Director of Facilities Maintenance.
 Community members are also encouraged to report any lighting concerns or problems or unsafe conditions to a member of Campus Security or a member of Facilities Maintenance.